7 Tips to improve chatbot marketing | #6 is a game-changer

 5. Move your customers seamlessly through the sales funnel

 Lead nurturing is an essential part of every company's marketing strategy; and unfortunately, it's also extremely tricky and time-consuming.
-Chatbots can attract leads by engaging them in interactive conversations.
+Marketing and sales Chatbots can attract leads by engaging them in interactive conversations.
 They allow you to gather the information you need to then create personalised messages that can help guide your users through their consumer journey.
 With this, you'll be able to tailor your marketing efforts to each lead that visits your website or social media profiles.

 6. Make your brand more proactive